fullstaq-ruby/infra/ansible/README.md

 ```
 brew install lima uv
-uv tool install --with ansible-core --with molecule-plugins --python 3.12 molecule
+uv tool install --with ansible-core==2.20.5 --with molecule-plugins==25.8.12 --python 3.12 molecule==26.4.0
 ```

+Versions match `requirements.txt`, which is the canonical pin source for this scenario.
+Bump both together when upgrading.

 `uv tool install` puts each tool in its own isolated venv.
 Molecule shells out to `ansible`, `ansible-playbook`, `ansible-config`, etc., so the entire tool